PRISBteam/PCC_Processing_Design/README.md

 The combinatorial cell complex…

-Skeleton, by its definition is..
+Skeleton, by its definition, is..

-An arbitrary set of k-cells set the chain as the part of the corresponding k-skeleton in the complex set the <i> k-chain </i>.
-Essentially, the ultimate goal of the code is to create a list of k-chains (or k-sequences) in the order of appearance new elements during the considered process.
+An arbitrary set of k-cells sets the chain as the part of the corresponding k-skeleton in the complex set of the <i> k-chain </i>.
+Essentially, the ultimate goal of the code is to create a list of k-chains (or k-sequences) in the order of appearance of new elements during the consideration process.

 <h2> Where to take a complex? </h2>

-Discrete cell complex is a pretty well-known object originated from the  field of algebraic topology, so it can be obtained by many various ways.
-Below just a concise review of a couple of flexible tools developed in Mechanics and Physics of Solids research group in the University of Manchester providing DCCs on the basis of  Voronoi and a few others tessellation of space by convex polygons.
+The discrete cell complex is a pretty well-known object that originated from the field of algebraic topology, so it can be obtained in many various ways Below is just a concise review of a couple of flexible tools developed in the Mechanics and Physics of Solids research group in the University of Manchester providing DCCs based on Voronoi and a few others tessellations of space by convex polygons.

 <h3> Tessellations of space provided by Neper software </h3>